 User experience is everything — particularly on mobile.
 Andrew Birgiolas, Sephora's Director of UX, Product Design, and Research, shares three principles the prestige beauty retailer follows to create exceptional mobile experiences and drive business results.

 A great user experience is key to earning our customers’ business at Sephora.
-Loyal customers download our app to try new styles, browse for new products, or quickly reorder their skin care favourites.
+Loyal customers download our app to try new styles, browse for new products, or quickly reorder their skin care favorites.
 And as their day-to-day reliance on mobile increases, so do their expectations.
-Ultimately, our customers want us to deliver personalized experiences that also make it easy for them to discover products and find what they need.
+Ultimately, our customers want us to deliver personalised experiences that also make it easy for them to discover products and find what they need.

 My team, which sits at the intersection of product design, UX, and research, is always hunting for ways to meet those expectations by delivering frictionless, delightful user experiences.

 In 2019, we conducted dozens of usability studies and were surprised to find out that our app wasn’t giving users a great experience, due in part to an outdated navigation.
 We took that insight seriously and began to rethink our app experience from the ground up.
 We didn’t treat any feature as sacred — our mission was to redesign the app to put our loyal customers first.